craftercms/docs/source/site-administrators/studio/using-the-proxy-config.rst

      Remember to restart the React server for the settings to take effect.

        .. note:: If you're using the create-react-app, please note that ``react-scripts`` versions earlier than 3.4.0 does not support custom sockjs pathname for hot reloading the server.
-Make sure that your ``react-scripts`` version used is 3.4.0 or above for the live reload work inside Crafter CMS to work.
+Make sure that your ``react-scripts`` version used is 3.4.0 or above for the live reload work inside CrafterCMS to work.

 #.
 Setup Studio